Kemp extends public health emergency, lifts shelter-in-place for most residents

 "Today we are taking another measured step to protect the lives - and livelihoods - of all Georgians," he said.
 "We will continue to work around the clock to follow the data, heed the advice of public health officials, and keep Georgia families safe."

-He also extended an executive order outlining special protocalls for nursing homes and senior living facilities and another order authorizing the National Guard to assist in the COVID-19 response.
+He also extended an executive order outlining special protocols for nursing homes and senior living facilities and another order authorizing the National Guard to assist in the COVID-19 response.

+Athens-Clarke County Mayor Kelly Girtz said he's worried about his community getting mixed messages and doesn't feel data shows we are in the clear.

+"We do need to be unified and the unifying message that I'll continue to send is look at the data, and when the data indicates that it's safe for the first phase of reopening, that's when I'm going to encourage that."

 Read the full order below: